-A cart holds together your favorite products in one place when you have decided to purchase it.
+An abandoned cart holds together your favorite products in one place when you have decided to purchase it.

 What if that purchase intent vanishes all of a sudden?
 Will you go on deleting the items in the cart?
 No. That hardly happens.

 Instead, the cart is left to wait for an indefinite time period.
 This is called eCommerce cart abandonment and the cart gets a new term ‘abandoned cart’.

 Though it doesn’t bothers the customer, it becomes a huge declining factor for the eCommerce store owner.
 The store owner needs to look for the ways on how to reduce checkout abandonment.